Analysis | 4 big moments from the Texas primary

 The closest race of the night was between Democrats: Rep. Henry Cuellar (D), who has long represented a congressional district that stretches from the San Antonio area to the Mexican border, was ripe for a serious primary challenge.
 He is one of the most conservative House Democrats — he supports gun rights and recently voted against codifying the right to an abortion — and his home and campaign office were recently searched by the FBI.
 (Cuellar has denied wrongdoing.)

-Immigration attorney Jessica Cisneros challenged him from the left, and she had the support of liberal heavyweights like Sens.
-Bernie Sanders (I-Vt.) and Elizabeth Warren (D-Mass.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.), who all traveled down to Texas to campaign with Cisneros.
+Immigration attorney Jessica Cisneros challenged him from the left, and she had the support of liberal heavyweights including Sens.
+Bernie Sanders (I-Vt.), Elizabeth Warren (D-Mass.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.), who all traveled to Texas to campaign with Cisneros.

 Cuellar and Cisneros battled in 2020, as well, and she nearly beat him.
 On Tuesday, Cisneros succeeded in taking the race to a runoff.

-Democrats were also divided on the best approach to take in a potentially competitive congressional district in South Texas.
-On the Democratic side, the race will go to a runoff between more moderate Army veteran Ruben Ramirez and liberal activist Michelle Vallejo.
+Democrats also were divided on the best approach to take in a potentially competitive congressional district in South Texas.
+On the Democratic side, the race will go to a runoff between more-moderate Army veteran Ruben Ramirez and liberal activist Michelle Vallejo.

 4. More Republicans than Democrats turned out to vote

-By nearly a 2-to-1 margin at the top of the ticket, notes University of Virginia’s Kyle Kondik.
+They did so by nearly 2 to 1 at the top of the ticket, notes the University of Virginia’s Kyle Kondik.

 What does that mean for the biggest race in Texas this fall, the governor’s race?
 The biggest name on the Democratic side was Beto O’Rourke.
-The former presidential candidate, Senate nominee and congressman was convinced by national Democrats to run for governor.
+The former presidential candidate, Senate nominee and congressman was persuaded by national Democrats to run for governor.
 He easily won his primary.

 But 1 million Democrats came out to vote for O’Rourke, while 1.9 million Republicans came out to vote for Republican incumbent Greg Abbott.

 Democrats contend that new, more-restrictive voting rules made it harder to vote.
-The new law makes it harder for older people to vote by mail (which could hurt Republicans in Texas) and took away some voting methods popular with people of color (which could hurt Democrats and Republicans).
+The new law makes it harder for older people to vote by mail (which could hurt Republicans in Texas) and took away some voting methods popular with people of color (which could hurt Democrats and Republicans alike).

 And they say they’ll be ready in November to show that Texas continues to march toward blue, if slowly.
-On the state legislative level, Democrats characterized many Republicans who won their primaries as extreme: One, state Sen. Angela Paxton (whose husband is the attorney general), attended a Stop the Steal rally on Jan.
+On the state legislative level, Democrats characterized many Republicans who won their primaries as extremist: One, state Sen. Angela Paxton (whose husband is the attorney general), attended a Stop the Steal rally on Jan.
 6 in Washington.

-But Republicans, buoyed by a national environment favoring them, are feeling pretty good about the first primary of the season.
-They keep outvoting Democrats and using the tools they have, like redistricting, to draw them out of power.
+But Republicans, buoyed by a national environment favoring them, are feeling pretty good about the first state primaries of the season.
+They keep outvoting Democrats and using the tools they have, such as redistricting, to draw them out of power.
 “The EPA should be down here protecting Democrats as an endangered species,” Republican consultant David M. Carney told The Post’s David Weigel.